 My brother has hit the mid 40s.
 It’s hard to believe.
-Ben and I are the youngest of six boys, and more than a decade apart.
-I remember the day of his birth and those that followed as though they were yesterday.
-My mother often reminded me that as an eleven-year old, I would hover outside the newborns viewing room at the Dandenong Hospital for hours at a time, staring through the glass at this new little brother of mine.
+Ben and I are the youngest of six boys and a more than a decade apart.
+I remember the day of his birth and those that followed like yesterday.
+I would hover outside the newborns viewing room at the Dandenong Hospital for hours at a time, staring through the glass at this new little brother of mine.

-To celebrate his birthday, I cooked Ben dinner this weekend and took it to his place.
-Together we feasted on an entree of pan-seared scallops atop a bed of mango and avocado with a lime and coconut dressing.
-We followed this with a delicious slow-roasted lamb leg encased in a marinade of onions, chilli, ground cumin and garlic.
-I served it with a salad of grains and fresh herbs and a rich yoghurt dressing laced with cumin seeds and honey.
-Oh, and a handful of pomegranate gems to top it all off.
-Served with warm turkish bread, it was good.
+To celebrate his birthday, I cooked Ben dinner this weekend and took it to his place: an entree of pan-seared scallops atop a bed of mango and avocado with a lime and coconut dressing; a delicious slow-roasted lamb leg encased in a marinade of onions, chilli, ground cumin and garlic; a salad of grains and fresh herbs and a rich yoghurt dressing laced with cumin seeds, honey, and a handful of pomegranate gems — and served with warm turkish bread.
+It was good.

 We finished the night with a chocolate tart.
 Its recipe is inspired by a pastry cook I worked with years ago and prompted in my memory by a similar dessert I found more recently here.
 It provides a rich chocolate taste but without cream or butter to weigh it down.
 Encased in a chocolate shortbread-like crust and topped with some macerated strawberries, it’s a lighter but lovely end to a meal.
 Ben had seconds.
 So did I.

 - 80 grams of caster sugar